 Environmental Education:

-• Funded and awarded Maxwell Conservation Awards to two Sequim High School Seniors
+• Funded and awarded Maxwell Scholarships to two Sequim High School Seniors

 Refuge Protection: